 Solicitors often use the Judicial College Guidelines (JCG) to help them value the general damages portion of claims.
 This text compiles figures from previously awarded amounts to create compensation brackets.
 The brackets correspond to different injuries all varying in severity.

-We have used figures from the most recent edition of the JCG to create the table below.
+We have used figures from the most recent edition of the JCG to create the table below as well as add the top row, which isn’t from the JCG but shows you how compensation could be awarded in a claim for multiple injuries.
 Please be aware that these brackets should be viewed as a guide.
 This is because every industrial injury claim is unique, meaning that your compensation amount could differ from the figures below.

 Injury | Details | Amount of Compensation |